aiven/aiven-docs/docs/products/opensearch/concepts/shards-number.md

 The ideal number of shards largely depends on your data volume, usage patterns, and expected data growth in OpenSearch®.
 As a general rule of thumb, aim for a shard size between a few gigabytes and tens of gigabytes.
-It\'s better to have a slightly higher number of shards, but avoid overdoing it, as OpenSearch® will issue warnings for excessively large or numerous shards.
+It's better to have a slightly higher number of shards, but avoid overdoing it, as OpenSearch® will issue warnings for excessively large or numerous shards.